yaymarius/sitemap/README.md

 ### `Video`

-You may want to add video to a `Url`, if the URL identifies a page where you can watch a video, so let's also do this:
+We may want to add video to a `Url`, if the URL identifies a page where you can watch a video, so let's also do this:

 ```php
 use Refinery29\Sitemap\Component;